exercism/v3/languages/julia/concept-exercises/multiple-dispatch/.docs/instructions.md

 - If a pet meets another pet that it doesn't recognize, it **is cautious**.

-There are many other things that pets may encounter that aren't pets: cars, humans, plants, natural disasters, asteroids...
-What happens then?
+There are many other things that pets may encounter that aren't pets: cars, humans, plants, natural disasters, asteroids… What happens then?

 ## 4. Define a fallback if a pet encounters something it doesn't know